 Investing in the shares of companies that extract, refine and trade gold is a much simpler proposition than buying physical gold.
 Since this means buying stocks from gold mining companies, you can invest using your brokerage account.
 In the event of a stock market crash or an apocalyptic event in which paper money acquires incalculable value, gold can be used as a currency to trade items.
 And, since you have physical gold in your possession, you can easily use it to exchange it for the goods you need to survive.

+Who has the best Gold IRA?
+Investing in a Gold IRA is a great way to diversify your portfolio and protect your wealth.
 People who choose to invest in gold through options or futures contracts must actively monitor their holds in order to sell, transfer or exercise their options before they expire without any value.
 While owning gold sounds great and can even be considered responsible during a stock market crash, investing in gold comes with some unique challenges and doesn't always turn out the way you might expect.
 As you begin your research, you may realize that you have the option of investing in gold stocks or physical gold (bullion).
 If you buy gold from a non-reputable dealer or on a third-party website, such as eBay, you must ensure that your purchase is accepted in your IRA before buying.

 However, keep in mind that gold company stocks are correlated with gold prices, but they are also based on fundamentals related to each company's current profitability and expenses.
 But while he is clear that he doesn't think investing in gold is a good idea, Smith does recognize the attractiveness of physical metal.
 When you invest in physical gold, also known as ingots, you actually own gold in the form of bars or coins.
 Gold certificates are less popular today because the U.S.